First In The Family

 Because so much of the spotlight is on the oldest child, especially in the beginning, the pressure to set a good example can turn oldest children into high achievers.
 You probably try to strive for excellence in academics, sports, and other activities because you have a strong desire to meet or exceed your parent's expectations.
 You want to help pave the way for your siblings and be a positive role model.

 Don't like breaking the rules?
 Well, it's been noted that oldest children tend to be rule followers.
-You've likely been told at a young age what is expected of you, and you've internalized these expectations.
-This makes it more likely for you to honour rules and guidelines, both at home and in other environments.
+You've likely been told at a young age what is expected of you and you've internalized these expectations.
+This makes it more likely for you to honor rules and guidelines, both at home and in other environments.
+You're not being a goody two shoes, you're being responsible.

 7. Protective

 Being the oldest child in the family often comes with a natural sense of protectiveness over younger siblings.
 You just want to make sure they're safe and doing well!
-This trait can extend far beyond just the family though, with the eldest child being an incredibly compassionate and protective friend in their social circle.
+This trait can extend far beyond just the family though, with the eldest child being an incredibly compassionate and protective friend in their social circle as well.
+Friends are like family after all.

 8. Organized

 Out of necessity, oldest children often develop strong organizational skills.
 Do you feel a need to write everything down?
 Track everything in the calendar?
-Are by chance an oldest child then?
-Because you're used to juggling multiple responsibilities and keeping track of both your own and your siblings' schedules, you've had to learn how to adapt.
+Are by chance the oldest child then?
+Because you have to juggle multiple responsibilities and keep track of both your own and your siblings' schedules, you've had to learn how to adapt.
 As a result, you're likely exceptionally good at planning and have solid time management skills!

 When things go wrong, your younger siblings will likely look to you to help solve things.
 From mediating fights to figuring out how to manage your own challenges independently, oldest children learn to become adept problem solvers.
 You're used to thinking on your feet and having to find creative solutions to problems because if you don't, who will?